 Pod Point has an extensive UK-wide network, which requires a smartphone app or use of a web app to access the units.
 There are no membership costs for use, and Pod Point also offers a 15 minute emergency charging buffer to confirm usage.

 This means that users can plug in their car and it will start charging immediately, with a 15 minute grace period allowed to make sure drivers can still confirm charging on their device, even when there is limited or no mobile phone signal, or internet access.

 Finding Pod Point on Zap-Map

 All Pod Point points can be found on Zap-Map by using the network filter.
 This can be used on desktop and mobile apps, and displays only those points available to use by Pod Point customers.

 Charging types and speeds can be filtered too, showing only those points that are compatible with users’ cars.

 Accessing points on other networks

-With more than 500 charging points and 1,000 connectors available, POD Point is one of the UK’s largest charging networks.
-Founded in 2009 and based in London, POD Point also provides charge points to home and business users, and carbon offsets all the electricity used via the public charging network.
+With more than 1,000 charging points and 2,000 connectors available, Pod Point is one of the UK’s largest charging networks.
+Founded in 2009 and based in London, Pod Point also provides charge points to home and business users, and runs an Electric Schools Clean Air initiative, focusing on improving air quality.

 Pod Point partners

-POD Point has official charging partnership arrangements with the likes of VW, Nissan, Renault, Hyundai and Volvo.
+Pod Point has official charging partnership arrangements with the likes of Hyundai, Kia, Nissan, Renault, Volvo, and VW.
 The company is either able to easily arrange for home charge units to be installed for new customers of the above manufacturers, or in certain cases will provide free home charge points to buyers as part of the deal.